You can parse, format, and process the date and time within an expression. Dates use the ISO 8601 format in UTC.

 • <seconds> is the number of seconds to add.
 Can be negative to decrement.

-Adds a number of seconds to the date represented by the ISO 8601 string representation and returns the new date in the same ISO 8601 format.
-Returns null if inputDate is null, empty, blank, not a valid ISO 8601 format or has invalid date range or values.
+Adds a number of seconds to the date represented by a supported ISO 8601 string representation and returns the new date in the default ISO 8601 output format.
+Returns null if inputDate is null, empty, blank, not a supported ISO 8601 format or has invalid date range or values.

 int getDayOfMonth(String <inputDate>)

-where <inputDate> is the date in ISO 8601 format.
+where <inputDate> is the date in a supported ISO 8601 format.

-Returns day-of-month, a value from 1 to 31 for valid input or -1 if inputDate is null, empty, blank, not a valid ISO 8601 format, or has an invalid date range or values.
+Returns day-of-month, a value from 1 to 31 for valid input or -1 if inputDate is null, empty, blank, not a supported ISO 8601 format, or has an invalid date range or values.

 #datetime.getDayOfMonth('2021-01-31T23:59:59Z') 31